By: A. H. Kopelman, Ph.D.

 You must register for any CRESLI seal walks (see links below).
 Registration will enable us to contact you regarding changes and/or cancellations.

-Suggested contributions of $5.00 per adult (over 18) and $3 per child (18 and under) will help support CRESLI's ongoing seal research programs.
+Suggested donations (not required) of $5.00 per adult (over 18) and $3 per child (18 and under) will help support CRESLI's ongoing seal research programs.

 2019 CRESLI/Viking Fleet whale watching